-Table 2 lists all of the species that could occur in the project area and summarizes information related to the population or stock, including regulatory status under the MMPA and the Endangered Species Act (ESA) and potential biological removal (PBR).
-Only the ringed seal, however, is expected to occur in the project area during the time of year when project activities would take place.
-For taxonomy, we follow Committee on Taxonomy (2016).
+Table 1 lists all species with expected potential for occurrence in the project area and summarizes information related to the population or stock, including regulatory status under the MMPA and ESA and potential biological removal (PBR), where known.
+For taxonomy, we follow Committee on Taxonomy (2018).
 PBR is defined by the MMPA as the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population (as described in NMFS's SARs).
-While no mortality is anticipated or authorized here, PBR and annual serious injury and mortality from anthropogenic sources are included here as gross indicators of the status of the species and other threats.
+While no mortality or serious injury is anticipated or authorized here, PBR and annual serious injury and mortality from anthropogenic sources are included here as gross indicators of the status of the species and other threats.

-The marine mammal abundance estimates presented in this document represents the total number of individuals that make up a given stock or the total number estimated within a particular study or survey area.
+Marine mammal abundance estimates presented in this notice represent the total number of individuals that make up a given stock or the total number estimated within a particular study or survey area.
 NMFS's stock abundance estimates for most species represent the total estimate of individuals within the geographic area, if known, that comprises that stock.
 For some species, this geographic area may extend beyond U.S. waters.
-The managed stocks in this region are assessed in NMFS's U.S. Alaska SARs (Muto et al., 2017).
-All values presented in Table 2 are the most recent available at the time of publication and are available in the 2016 SARs (Muto et al., precludes the presence of other arctic marine mammal species.
-As described below, ringed seals temporally and spatially co-occur with the activity to the degree that take is reasonably likely to occur, and therefore we have proposed authorizing take.
+All managed stocks in this region are assessed in NMFS's U.S. Alaska SARs (Muto et al., 2019).
+All values presented in Table 1 are the most recent available at the time of publication and are available in the .
+2018 Alaska SARs (Muto et al., 2019).